History and Background

 From 2014- 2017, he served a three year term as the Executive Director of CLAGS: The Center for LGBTQ Studies at the CUNY Graduate Center - the oldest university-based LGBTQ research center in the country.
 He was the first person of color to serve in this role in the organization's 25 year history.
 In this role, Dr. Nadal, along with Dr. Debra Joy Perez, founded the LGBTQ Scholars of Color Network in 2014.
 The network's first national conference was held in 2015 and has been held biennially since.

 Dr. Nadal has served in many other leadership roles in the greater psychology community, as well as in organizations committed to uplifting communities of color and LGBTQ people.
 In 2009, he received a grant from the Robert Wood Johnson Foundation- which provided funding for his Physical Activity and Pilipino American Youth Assessment project.
-From 2010-2012, he served as a member of the Committee for LGBT Concerns for the American Psychological Association.
-He is currently serving on the national advisory council for Forward Promise and RISE for Boys and Men of Color.
+From 2010-2012, he served as a member of the Committee for LGBT Concerns for the American Psychological Association, and from 2016-2019, her served on the national advisory council for both Forward Promise and RISE for Boys and Men of Color.

 Formerly a stage artist, Dr. Nadal performed standup comedy and one-man shows across the US for over a decade.
 Combining standup comedy, spoken word, storytelling, song, and dance, he performed regularly in his adopted hometown of New York City, but also in numerous venues in 25 out of the 50 US States.
 Two of his one-man shows ("Pinoy: A one man show about growing up F/Pilipino in America" and "Single: A one-man show about Sex, Love, and Karaoke") were performed all over the country, and he headlined one cabaret act ("Psychotherapy") at the world famous Duplex in New York City.
 He has also headlined at the world famous Nuyorican Poets Cafe, the Bowery Poetry Club, Laugh Lounge, and the Actors Temple Theater.